 History of Textiles in India

-, the eminent Indian epics depict the existence of wide variety of fabrics in ancient India.
+The origin of Textiles in India traces back to the Indus valley Civilization where people used homespun cotton for weaving their clothes.
+Rig Veda, the earliest of the Vedas contains the literary information about textiles and it refers to weaving.
+Ramayana and Mahabharata, the eminent Indian epics depict the existence of wide variety of fabrics in ancient India.
 These epics refer both to rich and stylized garment worn by the aristocrats and ordinary simple clothes worn by the common people.

 Textiles in Different Regions of India